duranpa/reciprocaltransplantsweita/README.md

 at the experimental sites in Sweden and Italy in the winter of 2005-6.

 ### Microbiota data analysis
 Files and scripts to recreate figures shown in the manuscript.
-Each script requires different input files:
+ASV tables and files that are shared across several figures are found in the main path reciprocaltransplantsweita/, otherwise each folder contains all the necessary files and scripts to reproduce the figures.
+All analysis are run within the same folder and no external files need to be called, with two exceptions (see below).

 ## Dependencies